MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/walkthrough-planning-supplies-manually.md

      The transfer order is now created and saved in the list as the last order in the list of open transfer orders.

 ## <a name="planning-a-multilevel-production-order-to-fulfill-sales-demand"></a>Planning a Multilevel Production Order to Fulfill Sales Demand
- In this procedure, you will plan to fulfil sales demand for a produced item with multiple product levels, each creating dependent production demand.
+ In this procedure, you will plan to fulfil sales demand for a produced item with multiple product levels, each creating dependant production demand.

 ### <a name="to-plan-multilevel-production-to-fulfill-sales-demand"></a>To plan multilevel production to fulfill sales demand